Back Row (viewer's left to right):

 - Other Photo Reference No. A9179

-- Information compiled by UK Friends of the 398th, with thanks to Phil Stahlman, Elaine Jurs and a big effort by Jon Bernard, especially in his efforts to narrow down who was who in the front row.
+- Information compiled by UK Friends of the 398th, with thanks to Phil Stahlman, Elaine Jurs and a big effort by Jon Bernard, especially in his efforts to narrow down who was who in the front row and to Fred Boyne for his identification of Wendell Reed and Bill Brandt for identifying his uncle Benjamin H. Ruckel.

 - S/Sgt.
 George E. Abbott was killed in action on 15 October 1944.
-His photo was overlaid on the 15 November 1944 Delancey crew photo to honor him.
-See the Remembrances Section article: It Was a Fortress Coming Home by Allen Ostrom.
+His photo was overlaid on the 15 November 1944 DeLancey crew photo to honor him.
+See the Remembrances Section article: It Was a Fortress Coming Home by Allen Ostrom, and also Abbott's Purple Heart Award citation on this website

-- The togglier position was in the nose acting like a bombardier the whole mission.
-His role was not only to toggle the bombs (like a bombardier) but also to fire the chin turret guns.
+- The togglier position was in the nose acting as a bombardier the whole mission.
+His role was not only to toggle the bombs (as a bombardier) but also to fire the chin turret guns.
 The navigator had his own (cheek) guns.
-Therefore, on this particular mission, it is felt that S/Sgt.
+Therefore, on this particular mission, it is thought that S/Sgt.
 George E. Abbott was in the nose the whole time of the mission and not in one of the waist gun positions.